-- 'Red tape' (for example, overly complex and difficult to understand licensing schemes, challenges working with regulators, redundant licensing schemes) that limits business activity. - · The cumulative effects of being regulated by multiple licences and agencies.
+- 'Red tape' (for example, overly complex and difficult to understand licensing schemes, challenges working with regulators, redundant licensing schemes) that limits business activity. - The cumulative effects of being regulated by multiple licences and agencies.

 In addition to the improvements to administrative processes by Western Australian agencies, there are many examples from other jurisdictions.
 Hong Kong's "Be the Smart Regulator" Program uses ICT and targeted communication with business to reduce application processing times, and improve licensee understanding of requirements and procedures.
 British Columbia's licensing processes have been streamlined over the past two decades through process changes and technological improvements, reducing the time and cost for citizens to comply with regulatory requirements.
-Targeted communication with businesses is again a feature of the reforms.208 Examples such as these provide a strong foundation on which agencies can build.
+Targeted communication with businesses is again a feature of the reforms.
+Examples such as these provide a strong foundation on which agencies can build.

 Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final report), 2017, p.
-67. Government of Western Australia, "Public Sector Reforms', 10 August 2018, (online) (accessed 12 September 2018); Government of Western Australia, Public Sector Reform Unit: Overview of early initiatives, 2018.
-The Department of Water and Environmental Regulation shares systems and information with the Department of Mines, Industry Regulation and Safety to ensure consistent approaches to clearing permit assessments (Department of Water and Environmental Regulation repores to ERA information request); the former Department of Mines and Petroleum had information sharing arrangements in place with the former departments of Environment and Department of Water, and the Oflice of the Environmental Protection Authority (Administrative Agreement between Department of Water and Department and Conservation and Mater, and the Oflice of the Environmental Protection Authority (Administrative Agreement Department of Water, 2015; Menorandum of Understanding for Collaborative Arrangements between the Office of the Environmental Protection Authority 201 of Mines and Petroleum and Department of Water, 2015; Memorandum of Understanding for Collaborative Arrangements between the Office of the Environmental Protection Authority and the Department of Mines and Petroleum, 2016); the Department of Local Government, Sports and Cultural Industrites has a memorandum of understanding about information sharing with Western Australia Police (Meeting with the Department of Local Government, Sports and Cultural Industrites has a memorandum of understanding about information sharing with Western Australia Police (Meeting with the Department of Local Government, Sports and Cultural Industrites).
-Department of Mines, Industry Regulation and Sately, Guideline for Mining Proposals in Western Australia (April 2016), p.
-16. Department of the Premier and Cabinet (Service Priority Review), Morking Together.
-One Public Sacetor Delivering for WA (Finat Report), 2017, p.
-47. Australian New Zealand School of Government, 'About the Community,' 2018, (online) (accessed 12 September 2018).
-Roy Hill Holdings PV (Lif, Jown Lich Isto much?
-Reducing the regulatory Jurden, Submission to the Senate Select Committee on Red Tape, 2017, p.
-7. Meeting with Roy Hill Holdings PV Lif.
+67 Government of Western Australia, 'Public Sector Reforms', 10 August 2018, (online) (accessed 12 September 2018); Government of Western Australia, Public Sector Reform Unit:

+Overview of early initiatives, 2018.

+The Department of Water and Environmental Regulation shares systems and information with the Department of Mines, Industry Regulation and Safety to ensure consistent approaches to clearing permit assessments (Department of Water and Environmental Regulation response to ERA information request); the former Department of Mines and Petroleum 201 had information sharing arrangements in place with the former departments of Environment and Conservation and Water, and the Office of the Environmental Protection Authority (Administrative Agreement between Department of Environment and Conservation and Department of Mines and Petroleum, 2011; Administrative Agreement between the Department of Mines and Petroleum and Department of Water, 2015; Memorandum of Understanding for Collaborative Arrangements between the Office of the Environmental Protection Authority and the Department of Mines and Petroleum, 2016); the Department of Local Government, Sports and Cultural Industries has a memorandum of understanding about information sharing with Western Australia Police (Meeting with the Department of Local Government, Sports and Cultural Industries).

+Department of Mines, Industry Regulation and Safety, Guideline for Mining Proposals in Western Australia (April 2016), p.
+16. Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final Report), 2017, p.
+47. Australian New Zealand School of Government, 'About the Community', 2018, (online) (accessed 12 September 2018).

+Roy Hill Holdings Pty Ltd, How much is too much?
+Reducing the regulatory burden, Submission to the Senate Select Committee on Red Tape, 2017, p.
+7.

+Meeting with Roy Hill Holdings Pty Ltd